 Hannah’s intimate portraits seek to humanise the individuals forced to flee their homes, whose personal stories are otherwise shrouded by statistics.

-Hannah's portraits have been exhibited at the Saatchi Gallery, the Scottish Parliament and Durham Cathedral.
-In 2015 Hannah was long-listed in the BP Portrait Award for her portrait of Sir Trevor Nunn.
+Her portraits have been shown at the Saatchi Gallery, the Houses of Parliament and Durham Cathedral.

-While living in Jordan as an Arabic student in 2014, Hannah organised art projects with Syrian refugees for UNHCR, which were exhibited in Amman on World Refugee Day.
+While living in Jordan as an Arabic student in 2014, Hannah organised art projects with Syrian refugees for UNHCR.
 This opportunity inspired her to seek ways to combine her art and humanitarian work.
 Hannah's most recent project was in Kurdistan with Yezidi women who have escaped ISIS captivity.

 Hannah believes art can be used as powerful tool for advocacy and as a way to give a voice to the voiceless.